PeterScott/pwstore/README.md

     >>> makePassword "hunter2" 12
     "sha256|12|lMzlNz0XK9eiPIYPY96QCQ==|1ZJ/R3qLEF0oCBVNtvNKLwZLpXPM7bLEy/Nc6QBxWro="

 This will hash the password "hunter2", with strength 12, which is a good default value.
 The strength here determines how long the hashing will take.
 When doing the hashing, we iterate the SHA256 hash function `2^strength` times, so increasing the strength by 1 makes the hashing take twice as long.
 When computers get faster, you can bump up the strength a little bit to compensate.
 You can strengthen existing password hashes with the `strengthenPassword` function.
 Note that `makePassword` needs to generate random numbers, so its return type is `IO ByteString`.
+If you want to avoid the IO monad, you can generate your own salt and pass it to `makePasswordSalt`.

 Your strength value should not be less than 10, and 12 is a good default value at the time of this writing, in 2011.